 5.2.1.1.4 Acknowledgment Request (AR) field

-The AR field specifies whether an acknowledgment is required from the recipient device on receipt of a data or MAC command frame.
-If this field is set to one, the recipient device shall send an acknowledgment frame only if, upon reception, the frame passes the filtering described in 5.1.6.2.
-If this field is set to zero, the recipient device shall not send an acknowledgment frame.
+The AR field specifies whether an acknowledgment is required from the recipient PD on receipt of a data or MAC command frame.
+If this field is set to one, the recipient PD shall send an acknowledgment frame only if, upon reception, the frame passes the filtering described in 5.1.6.2.
+If this field is set to zero, the recipient PD shall not send an acknowledgment frame.

 Discussion: Possibly can handle this implicitly (by message type).
 Doesn’t hurt to have this field.